Shah-Kukshi/Donation/README.md

 # Donation
-this is my first website . if you see any error pls tell me
+This is my first website .
+If you see any error pls tell me Refer the updated version